5 Strategies for Effective Accounts Receivable Management

-A powerful, cost-effective payments process isn't something that happens by itself; rather, it’s a thoughtful process of weighing data, hidden costs, and risk on one hand while balancing your time, bandwidth, and customer relationships on the other.
+A robust, cost-effective payment process isn't something that happens by itself.
+It's a thoughtful process of weighing data, hidden costs, and risk on one hand while balancing time, bandwidth, and customer relationships on the other.

-When it comes to payments, is your accounts receivable (A/R) department stuck in the 1970s?
+Regarding payments, is your accounts receivable department stuck in the 1970s?
 If so, your day-to-day might look like the following:

 - Your business pays high, unpredictable credit card fees each month.

-- The average invoice doesn’t get paid fast enough to meet cash flow requirements
+- The average invoice needs to get paid faster to meet cash flow requirements.

-Whether you're the CFO, controller, or the finance manager at your company, if these issues resonate with you it may be time for you to find a different payment strategy.
-Here’s a 5-step playbook that will help you upgrade your A/R process.
+Whether you're your company's CFO, controller, or finance manager, if these issues resonate with you, it may be time to find a different payment strategy.
+Here are five strategies that will help you optimize your accounts receivable process.

-You’ve decided your business needs a more modern payments strategy because there’s a problem - or maybe even multiple problems.
-Taking those problems and thinking about what the solutions could be will give you a better understanding of what you hope to achieve.
-Here are just a few of the most common problems in the payments arena:
+Your business needs a new payment strategy due to particular or multiple problems.
+Taking those problems and thinking about the solutions will better understand what you hope to achieve.
+Here are some of the most common issues in the payments arena:

 - Staggering payment fees.
-The cost of paper checks (from $4 to $31 per check) and/or exorbitant credit card processing fees could be a strain on the business.
-What can you do to eliminate transaction costs?
+The cost of paper checks (from $4 to $31 per check) and exorbitant credit card processing fees could be a strain on the business.
+What can you do to end transaction costs?

 - High manual effort.
-A/R staff could be spending massive amounts of time processing payments, correcting errors, and talking to customers on the phone.
-How can you eliminate the bulk of this manual work?
+AR staff spend massive amounts of time processing payments, correcting errors, and talking to customers.
+How can you cut the bulk of this manual work?

-- Poor customer experience.
-Customers may be frustrated that they have to spend extra time mailing in a check or calling to correct an invoice error.
+- Accounts receivable customer experience.
+It's frustrating for customers to must spend extra time mailing in a check or calling to correct an invoice error.
 What can you do to remove points of friction?

-💡 Tip: When you're choosing goals for your payment strategy, be sure to go beyond high-level metrics and dig into why something is happening.
-Knowing that your sales are 45 days outstanding is a good start, but knowing that 45 days is actually short for your customer's industry is actionable.
+💡 Tip: When choosing goals for your payment strategy, go beyond high-level metrics.
+Dig into why something is happening.
+Knowing that your sales are 45 days outstanding is a good start, but knowing that 45 days is short for your customer's industry is actionable.
 With this information, you can make a decision.
-The former just highlights the problem!

-There could be other problem areas that are specific to your business –and that's ok.
-What’s important is to understand them and tie them back to business goals.
-In this case the accompanying goals would be cost reduction, time savings, better customer experience, and improved A/R metrics.
-With these goals in mind, you can make sure any proposed changes to payments are closely aligned.
+Other problem areas could be specific to your business –and that's ok.
+It's essential to understand them and tie them back to business goals.
+In this case, the accompanying goals are cost reduction, time savings, better customer experience, and improved AR metrics.
+With these goals in mind, you can align any proposed payment changes.

-If you've invested the time in thinking through these challenges, you're probably ready to toss those manual processes and bring in time-saving automation - ASAP.
-However, it’s critical to have a 360-degree view of how the business is currently taking payments.
-Without that knowledge, you might miss out on problems that could be solved through fully digitized payments.
+If you've considered these challenges, you're ready to toss down manual processes and bring in automation.
+But having a 360° view of how the business currently takes payments is critical.
+Without that knowledge, you might miss out on problems that digitized payments can solve.